getting off to a great start

-Katherine works full time here so when we raise a litter of puppies, it’s not part time.
+Katherine and Miles and their team work full time here so when we raise a litter of puppies, it’s not part time.
 They’re given all the love, time and attention to achieve their highest potential.
 Every puppy is raised in our home and handled daily.
 From the moment they’re born to the day they come into your family, they’re raised to be well rounded, socialized members of a family.

 From days 3-16, our puppies go through the super puppy program which consists of 5 exercises that studies have shown improve their cardio vascular system, give them stronger heart beats, stronger adrenal glands, more tolerance to stress, and greater resistance to disease.
 Puppies being raised for military purposes go through these exercises to help them have a superior advantage.

-Once they’re two weeks old, they are started with a potty pool so they learn to go potty in a specific spot and keep their bed and play area clean, which makes for an easier transition once they start their housebreaking and going potty outside.
+Once they’re two weeks old, they are started with a potty tray system so they learn to go potty in a specific spot and keep their bed and play area clean, which makes for an easier transition once they start their housebreaking and going potty outside.